 At some doses, marijuana affects perception and psychomotor performance – changes which could impair driving ability.
 However, in driving studies, marijuana produces little or no car-handling impairment – consistently less than produced by low to moderate doses of alcohol and many legal medications.
 In contrast to alcohol, which tends to increase risky driving practices, marijuana tends to make subjects more cautious.
 Surveys of fatally injured drivers show that when THC is detected in the blood, alcohol is almost always detected as well.
 For some individuals, marijuana may play a role in bad driving.
 The overall rate of highway accidents appears not to be significantly affected by marijuana's widespread use in society.

-Fact #10: More than 800,000 people are arrested for marijuana each year, the vast majority of them for simple possession.
+Fact #10: Roughly three quarters of a million people are arrested for marijuana each year, the vast majority of them for simple possession.

-Police prosecuted 858,408 persons for marijuana violations in 2009, according to the Federal Bureau of Investigation’s annual Uniform Crime Report.
-Marijuana arrests now comprise more than one-half (approximately 52 percent) of all drug arrests reported in the United States.
-A decade ago, marijuana arrests comprised just 44 percent of all drug arrests.
-Approximately 46 percent of all drug prosecutions nationwide are for marijuana possession.
-Of those charged with marijuana violations, approximately 88 percent (758,593 Americans) were charged with possession only.
-The remaining 99,815 individuals were charged with “sale/manufacture,” a category that includes virtually all cultivation offenses.
+Police carried out 749,825 arrests of people for marijuana violations in 2012, according to the Federal Bureau of Investigation’s annual Uniform Crime Report.
+Marijuana arrests comprise nearly one-half (approximately 48 percent) of all drug arrests reported in the United States.
+Approximately 42 percent of all drug arrests nationwide are for marijuana possession.
+Of all the arrests made for marijuana violations in 2012, approximately 88 percent (658,231) were for possession only.
+The remaining 91,593 arrests were for charges of “sale/manufacture,” a category that includes virtually all cultivation offenses.